xupeiwust/deepforge/README.md

 npm install -g deepforge
 ```

-Next, start deepforge with `deepforge start`!

-Finally, navigate to [http://localhost:8888](http://localhost:8888) to start using DeepForge!
+Finally, start deepforge with `deepforge start`and navigate to [http://localhost:8888](http://localhost:8888) to start using DeepForge!
 For more, detailed instructions, check out the [wiki](https://github.com/dfst/deepforge/wiki/Installation-Guide).

+**Note**: running deepforge w/ `deepforge start` will also require [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community) to be installed locally.

 Also, be sure to check out the other available features of the `deepforge` cli; it can be used to update, manage your torch installation, uninstall deepforge and run individual components!